 You’ve probably experienced the wonder of wood-fired pizza, but at Firedoor you can experience an entire menu powered by wood fire.
 They use only the best produce and cook it with the coals of different woods to enhance the natural characteristics of the ingredients.
 It is one of the best restaurants in Sydney as the menu is created daily so you can enjoy a different delicacy on every visit.

 Fred’s is designed by Merivale to feel just like home.
 But the seasonal menu, sustainable produce and innovative open kitchen is beyond anything you would be cooking at home.
 Head chef Danielle Alvarez has a philosophy of old world cooking with a changing daily menu to give your tastebuds a whirlwind experience that satisfies every palate.
 As far as cool places to eat in Sydney, you’d be hard-pressed topping this experience.

 380 Oxford Street, Paddington NSW 2021

-Take a trip to the lively country of Argentina without the plane ride by simply visiting this cool place to eat in Surry Hills.
+Take a trip to the lively country of Argentina without the plane ride by simply visiting this cool restaurant in Sydney.
 Porteno is the flavour-filled creation of chefs Ben Milgate and Elvis Abrahanowicz.
 Experience authentic Argentinian Parilla (barbecue) and Asado (pit of fire) with a menu designed the traditional way – for sharing.

 50 Holt Street, Surry Hills NSW 2010